CtrlK

 Suggestions

-Add specific concrete actions the skill performs (e.g., 'Monitors CPU usage, memory consumption, disk I/O, and network throughput')
+Add specific concrete actions the skill performs, e.g., 'Monitors CPU usage, memory consumption, disk I/O, and network throughput for running processes and system resources.'

-Include an explicit 'Use when...' clause with natural trigger terms users would say (e.g., 'Use when the user asks about system performance, slowdowns, resource usage, or wants to diagnose bottlenecks')
+Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks about system performance, resource usage, slow processes, CPU load, memory leaks, or wants to profile application performance.'

-Remove the invocation command from the description and focus on functional capabilities that distinguish this from other monitoring or diagnostic skills
+Remove the invocation syntax from the description and replace it with capability-focused language that helps Claude distinguish this skill from other tools.

 DimensionReasoningScore